DylanCS1/s1_manager/README.md

 </div>

 The S1 Manager tool is a GUI-based application to assist SentinelOne administrators in performing specific tasks via the v2.1 API.
-The tool was developed in Python 3.6+ with TKinter.

 > This tool requires a SentinelOne Management Console and an API Token for a user with appropriate permissions to run the various API calls.
 Use of this tool assumes the user has an active license to use the SentinelOne product.